XCVG/commoncore/README.md

 CommonCore (formerly ARES) is a complete Role-Playing Game library for Unity... or will be someday.
 The intent is to provide a base that allows easy development of everything from quick adventures to epic open-world sagas, as well as being flexible enough to be adapted for mechanically similar genres such as open-world sandbox, shooters, and more.

 CommonCore handles or will handle standard RPG mechanics, game state with saving and loading, the player object, NPCs, dialogue, input, UI, configuration and more.
-It is (or will be) a complete solution that can be loaded on top of Unity followed immediately by building the actual game.
+It is (or will be) a complete solution that can be loaded as a template followed immediately by building the actual game.

 ## Platform Support

-CommonCore supports Unity 2018.4 and (probably) later.
+CommonCore supports Unity 2018.4 and Unity 2019.3.
 The plan is to continue to target the latest stable version of 2018.x at least until the next release.
-Unity 2017.x is no longer supported, and Unity 2019.x should work but hasn't been tested yet.
+Unity 2017.x is no longer supported.

-CommonCore supports standalone platforms using Mono and the .NET 4.x scripting runtime.
-The basic core amost works on mobile and WebGL (IL2CPP) platforms.
+CommonCore is targeted toward standalone platforms using Mono and the .NET 4.x scripting runtime.
+As of this version, it works with IL2CPP and has been tested on UWP, though this is still experimental.

 ## Extra Modules